guidewire-oss/sawchain/docs/api-reference.md

 - Object \(client.Object\): Typed or unstructured object to render into.

 When no object is provided, RenderSingle attempts to return a typed object.
-If a typed object cannot be created \(i.e. if the client scheme does not support the necessary type\), an unstructured object will be returned instead.
+If a typed object cannot be created \(i.e., if the client scheme does not support the necessary type\), an unstructured object will be returned instead.

 #### Notes